microwavedcola1/dasheri/README.md

 The point of this anchor project is to serve as a starter kit or example to compose with mango-v3 using anchor.
 It currently provides 2 examples and various inline todos on how to extend this.

+Use cases
+* pool - pooled market making, pooled liquidator which can liquidate other large accounts
+* iou - iou tokens via a gateway to mango's borrowing and lending